mscheifer/thefamilycookies/cinnamon_stars.md

 Using your fingers, pat down mixture until it is about 1/4 inch thick.
 Dip star cookie cutter into the flour/sugar bowl and cut out cookies.

-Covver a baking sheet in parchment paper and generously grease the parchment paper.
+Cover a baking sheet in parchment paper and generously grease the parchment paper.
 Place star cookies on the greased parchment paper.

 Preheat oven to 300° F. Place filled cookie sheets in the refrigerator for 15 minutes to thoroughly chill cookies.
 Bake at 300° F for 20 minutes.
 Use a stiff spatula to remove cookies.
 They may be light brown on the bottoms and edges.